leifugroup/DynaTPH/README.md

 `descriptor.csv` is the **system-level descriptor file** of DynaTPH.

-Each row corresponds to one TCR–pHLA complex and is indexed by PDB ID.
+Each row corresponds to one TCR-pHLA complex and is indexed by PDB ID.

 The file contains structural, sequence, physicochemical, and dynamic information, including: